OliverMount/MF-GC/README.md

 1. mf_grc.db is available inside the connectivity folder. mf_grc.db is the connectivity data extracted from [EMdata](https://github.com/htem/cb2_project_analysis).

-2. Apptainer image is available in the
+2. Apptainer image and other necessary files (python run file) specified are available in the location specified in the src/run_levi*.sh

-Move to src/ folder and run
+3. Move to src/ folder and run

 ./compile_mod_files   #
-./run_levi_gpu.sh     # For apptainer based network run
+./run_levi_gpu.sh     # For apptainer based network run on CoreNEURON-GPU ./run_levi_cpu.sh     # For apptainer based network run on CoreNEURON-CPU